Thursday, November 25, 2010

 Into darkness.

-Then, timid, having to skulk out in the morning
+Timid skulk out in the morning

-Without even a puff of gusto left in me
+Without even a puff of gusto left

-And you smiling faintly as I go, with glowing flecks in your hair
+And you smile faintly as I go,

 Did you even notice?